Beginner's Yoga Courses

 Places are limited to ensure a good level of individual attention.
 This course always sells out in advance, so if you are keen to join me for this term please don't delay in getting your enrolment form to me.

-Enrolments are only confirmed on receipt of completed form and payment.
+Places are only confirmed upon receipt of a completed enrolment form and full payment.

 Beginner's Yoga Course FAQs